 - Validate a space-based measurement approach and analysis concept that could be used for future systematic carbon dioxide monitoring missions.

-Message One: The burning of fossil fuels and other human activities are currently adding more than 36 billion tons of carbon dioxide to the atmosphere each year, producing an unprecedented buildup in this important greenhouse gas.
-OCO-2 provides a new tool for understanding the sources of carbon dioxide emissions and how they are changing over time.
+Point one: The burning of fossil fuels and other human activities are currently adding more than 36 billion tons of carbon dioxide to the atmosphere each year, producing an unprecedented buildup in this important greenhouse gas.
+OCO-2 data record is crucial for understanding the sources of carbon dioxide emissions and how they are changing over time.

-Message Two: Less than half of the carbon dioxide emitted into the atmosphere by human activities stays there.
+Point two: Less than half of the carbon dioxide emitted into the atmosphere by human activities stays there.
 The location and identity of the natural “sinks” that are absorbing the rest of this carbon dioxide are currently not well understood.
-OCO-2 will help solve this critical scientific puzzle.
+OCO-2 helps solve this critical scientific puzzle and helps us to understand and prepare for the future.

-Message Three: The innovative technologies incorporated into OCO-2 will enable space-based measurements of carbon dioxide with the sensitivity, resolution, and coverage needed to understand human and natural sources of carbon dioxide emissions and the natural sinks that control its buildup, at regional scales, everywhere on Earth.
+Point three: The innovative technologies incorporated into OCO-2 enable space-based measurements of carbon dioxide with the sensitivity, resolution, and coverage needed to understand human and natural sources of carbon dioxide emissions and the natural sinks that control its buildup, at regional scales, everywhere on Earth.

 OCO-2 is an experimental mission that samples the Earth, collecting cloud-free, sun-lit measurements of CO2.